Vendo232/wyze_v3_frigate_http_stream/README.md

 10.	server=8.8.8.8
 11.	no-hosts
 12.	addn-hosts=/etc/dnsmasq.hosts
+13.	save and close the nano editor
-13. Sudo nano /etc/dnsmasq.hosts
+14. Sudo nano /etc/dnsmasq.hosts
-14. This should be blank file, add one line
+15. This should be blank file, add one line
-15. 192.168.1.200 s3-us-west-2.amazonaws.com
+16. 192.168.1.200 s3-us-west-2.amazonaws.com
-16. 192.168.1.200 is IP  of the Machine 2 where you will run installation script from.
+17. 192.168.1.200 is IP  of the Machine 2 where you will run installation script from.
+18.	save and close the nano editor
-17. Go to your Wifi router and under DNS add 192.168.1.100 as your DNS server.
+19. Go to your Wifi router and under DNS add 192.168.1.100 as your DNS server.
-18. Start DNSMASQ
+20. Start DNSMASQ by typins
-19.	killall -9 dnsmasq
+21.	"killall -9 dnsmasq"
-20.	dnsmasq --no-daemon --log-queries
+22.	dnsmasq --no-daemon --log-queries

 Install Telnet
 1. This is installing modified WyzeHack which will enable you to Telnet to the cam.